Loading...

 Include Healthy Fats

-Add a source of healthy fat to your meal, such as avocado slices or a sprinkle of nuts and seeds.
-Fats can slow glucose absorption.
+Add a source of healthy fat, such as avocado slices, a drizzle of olive oil, or a handful of nuts like almonds or walnuts.
+Fats can slow down the absorption of carbohydrates.

-Add a lean protein source such as grilled chicken, tofu, or fish to your meal.
-Protein can help stabilize blood sugar levels.
+Include lean protein sources such as grilled chicken, tofu, or boiled eggs.
+Protein can help stabilize blood sugar levels when consumed with carbohydrates.

 healthspan-mbl